Hueristic-Devices/staging/_pages/terms_of_use.md

 [Top](#top)

 ### <a name="9">9.
-DATA PROECTION & PRIVACY</a>
+DATA PROTECTION & PRIVACY</a>

-Your personal information supplied to us while using the Platform or availing Hueristic Devices Offerings shall be used by us in accordance with our Privacy Policy [PSA: Hyperlink here].
+Your personal information supplied to us while using the Platform or availing Hueristic Devices Offerings shall be used by us in accordance with our [Privacy Policy](privacy_policy.md).
 You must review our Privacy Policy which forms an integral part of these Terms before you continue to use or access the Platform.

 [Top](#top)